Talking with a child about a parent's terminal illness

 - Tell your child what will happen next.
 For instance, "The treatment is not going to cure my cancer so the doctors are going to make sure I am comfortable."

 How Your Child Might React

 Your child might ask questions right away or become quiet and want to talk later.
 You may need to answer the same questions many times while your child comes to terms with the loss.
 Kids often want to know things like:

 - Are you (the other parent) going to die too?

 Try to reassure your child as much as you can without covering up the truth.
 Explain that your child will continue to live with the surviving parent after you die.
 The parent without cancer can say, "I do not have cancer.
-I plan to be around for a long time."
+I plan to be around and here for you for a long time."